DefGuard/docs/features/wireguard/create-your-vpn-network/README.md

 {% hint style="danger" %}
 Right now Defguard only manages routing of Allowed IPs (adding to routing table the networks defined in Allowed IPs).

 If you want the _All Traffic_ to work in the desktop client you need to also configure MASQUARED/NAT for the VPN interface.
-[Example of that here.](/broken/pages/MbleSplRWwmcWM2VEo3m#enabling-to-access-internet-through-your-vpn)
 {% endhint %}

 {% hint style="info" %}